• Skip to primary navigation

 • Turn the heat on and slowly heat the mixture while stirring continuously.
 You will need about 2-3 minutes.

-• Let the mixture come to a boil, remove from the heat, let stand for 1 minute.
+• Let the mixture come to a boil, remove from the heat, and let stand for 1 minute.

 • Carefully pour the glaze on top of the cake.

-• Place the cheesecake maracuya in the fridge for at least 4-5 hours, until set, or even better let it in the fridge overnight.
+• Place the cheesecake maracuya in the fridge for at least 4-5 hours, until set, or even better, let it in the fridge overnight.

 cake with quark and fruit juice sliced on a plate

-Other cheesecakes:
+Other cheesecakes

 No-Bake Lemon Curd Cheesecake